All Episodes

 Have you ever heard of that?

-Bunning objected to the $10 billion measure, saying it would add to the budget deficit, and he was just basically trying to enforce the pay-go rule, which means we're gonna pay for all of this somehow, some way.
+Bunning objected to the $10 billion measure, saying it would add to the budget deficit, and he was just basically trying to enforce the PAYGO rule, which means we're going to pay for all of this somehow, some way.

-We're gonna have budget cuts somewhere else, or we're gonna have find a way to generate more revenue.
+We're going to have budget cuts somewhere else, or we're going to find a way to generate more revenue.

-Senator Bunning noted that Congress is supposed to be acting under its newly reinstated paygo provisions, which Obama signed into law on February twelfth.
+Senator Bunning noted that Congress is supposed to be acting under its newly reinstated PAYGO provisions, which Obama signed into law on February 12th.

 Under PAYGO, Congress is required to find offsets, meaning reduced spending or increased revenue, to pay for any new spending legislation.

-Instead, Congress wanted to exempt this bill, which is the very first bill to come before them, under PAYGO.
+Instead, Congress wanted to exempt this bill, which is the very first bill to come before them under PAYGO, which again Obama signed back on February 12th.

-Now, I thought, uh, ladies and gentlemen, that uh Obama and his fellow Democrats were major proponents of paygo.
+Now, I thought, ladies and gentlemen, that Obama and his fellow Democrats were major proponents of PAYGO.

 In any case, Bunning's actual motives would seem to be a minor detail that the AP does not want the reader to know.

-It's not about it, it's about making sure that Congress follows the law, which is pay-go.
+It's about making sure that Congress follows the law, which is PAYGO.

 He's making a point.